Reinventing Socialism: a risky business for French left

 "The fact that the Left has gone all out to subjugate all other policy goals to austerity is dangerous, pointless and absurd," said former economy minister Arnaud Montebourg, whom Valls fired along with two other rebel ministers in September.

-"We have to realise that ordinary people cannot pay the bill for the crisis; they're the ones who make the economy work."
+"We have to realize that ordinary people cannot pay the bill for the crisis; they're the ones who make the economy work."

 RISK OF SCHISM